eric1234/iconpark/README.md

-# Rails Iconpark Integration
+# Rails IconPark Integration

-A small gem to integrate [Iconpark](https://iconpark.oceanengine.com/home) with the Ruby on Rails asset pipeline.
+A small gem to integrate [IconPark](https://iconpark.oceanengine.com/home) with the Ruby on Rails asset pipeline.
 Tested with [propshaft](https://github.com/rails/propshaft) but it should work with [sprockets](https://github.com/rails/sprockets-rails).